hfp/libxs/README.md

 make SPARSITY=2
 ```

 A binary search is implemented when a sparsity (calculated at construction time of the library) is above the given SPARSITY value.
 Raising the given value prevents generating a binary search (and generates a direct lookup) whereas a value below or equal one is generating the binary search.
+Furthermore, the size of the direct lookup table is limited to 512 KB (currently hardcoded).
 The overhead of auto-dispatched multiplications based on the binary search becomes negligible with reasonable problem sizes (above ~20x20 matrices), but may be significant for very small auto-dispatched matrix-matrix multiplication.

 ## Implementation
 ## Roadmap